United worker fired after video of bloody brawl in Newark Airport, company says

 NEWARK, N.J.
 (WPIX) — A worker for United Airlines was fired after getting into a bloody, caught-on-video fight with a traveler at Newark Airport, a company spokesperson told Nexstar’s WPIX on Tuesday.

 Videos of the brawl were posted to Twitter on Sunday and quickly went viral.
-It appears the incident took place earlier that morning.
+The incident happened on Thursday just after 11 a.m., according to the Port Authority of New York and New Jersey, which operates the airport.

 A traveler in a black hooded sweatshirt and the worker — wearing a white shirt and black vest — were arguing when the worker hit the other man in the face, both videos show.
 The man in the hoodie hits back, throwing multiple punches that sent the worker careening backward into a check-in table and then to the ground.